aphun28/SampleApiAutomationExample/README.md

 A simple api testing framework that can be leveraged to test endpoints from any site.

-Used java, jackson, and best practices.
+Used java, jackson, http apache, and best practices.